 Delaware Nursing Home Residents Quality Assurance Commission

 |Governed by the Judicial Branch Personnel Rules.
 Applications must be submitted by completing the Delaware Judicial Branch application form and returning it by following the instructions on the specific job posting.|

 Is there a number I can call for information?

 You will be notified regarding your qualifications for each position for which you apply.
 If you do not hear anything within a reasonable period of time, you may call the Employment Services Phone Line at (302) 255-2515 or the specific HR representative for the court or agency to which you have applied.
 This information is available at Human Resources Contacts in the Courts.
-Information regarding benefits is available on the website.
+Information regarding benefits is available on the Delaware Department of Human Resources website.